 6. check the box "Use STUN Server" and save the setting (Attention: triggers a SIP gateway reboot)

-If you or your customer should work e.g. via VPN or if there should be other special features in the network, the ACL's must be adapted.
+If you or your customer should work e.g. via VPN or if there should be other special features in the network, the ACL's must be adapted, otherwise it could lead to delays when establishing an incoming call.
 We distinguish two areas here:

 Private IP address ranges (whitelist)